FGPartner/www/candidates.md

 - Follow up

 **FG Partner supports the companies with exclusive and confidential mandates.**<br/>
-**We give our candidates access to positions which are not published.**
+** Claire Garwacki : "We give our candidates access to positions which are not published".**